BrucePerens/i18n/README.md

 Work-in-progress language translations are designated by modifying their language tag with a `"wip-` prefix.
 For example, a work-in-progress translation into Spanish would have the tag `"wip-es"`.
-To test a, work-in-progress translation, `language_tag` must be set to the modified form.
+To test a work-in-progress translation, `language_tag` must be set to the modified form.
 It is possible for a work-in-progress translation and a completed one to exist to the same language, for example `"wip-es"` and `"es"`.
 This